Marie419/-dcit318-assignment1-11300128/README.md

 1️⃣ Open a terminal in the project folder (e.g., Assignment1):bash Copy
 Edit
-cd Assignment1.
+cd any of the task, ie. GradeCalculator, TicketPriceCalculator, TriangleTypeIdentifier

 ### 2️⃣ Build & Run a Specific File

-Because there are multiple files with their own Main() methods, you must tell dotnet which one to run:
+Because there are multiple files with their own Main() methods, we will run them individually .
+Here's how to do it for each file:

 ▶ Grade Calculator

-bash
-Copy
-Edit
-##### dotnet run --project Assignment1.csproj --no-build -p:StartupObject=GradeCalculator
+##### dotnet run
 ▶ Ticket Price Calculator

-bash
-Copy
-Edit
-##### dotnet run --project Assignment1.csproj --no-build -p:StartupObject=TicketPriceCalculator
+##### dotnet run
-▶ Triangle Type Identifier
+▶ TriangleTypeIdentifier

-bash
-Copy
-Edit
-##### dotnet run --project Assignment1.csproj --no-build -p:StartupObject=TriangleTypeIdentifier
+##### dotnet run

 3️⃣ Follow the instructions in each program.